skye2k2/generals-bot/README.md

   ...
 }
 ```
-> NOTE: Do not commit the file, or anyone could use your bot's identity
+> NOTE: Do not commit the config file, or anyone could use your bot's identity

  - Open `bot.generals.io/games/{GAME_ID}`, and set desired game settings.
  - Run `npm install` and `npm start`.